EdDataScienceEES/tutorial-Abigail-Louise/index.md

 The caption should have:
 - A figure number (`Fig. 1`)
 - A brief description of the content, such as variables or comparisons being made
-- The methods necessary to understand the figure
+- The statistical information, such as the sample size, statistical test used and what your error bars mean
 - A summary of the major findings
-- The statistical information, such as the sample size, statistical test used and what your error bars mean

 <center><img src="plots/barplot.png" alt="Img" width = "600"/></center>